ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 Special Topics: Search & Filter (Version 3.1)
 ****

+## Search & Filter - Common Functions

+Before going into any details, here the common functions available for both Search and Filter queries:

+### UI Handling

+### Manage Queries

+* Add to Filter - independent if you create a Search or a Filter query, you can store it for later re-use.
+Created queries appear under their names in the Search/Filter menu.
+* Manage Filter - allows to 'Add',... and 'Delete' queries.

 ## Search

 The 'Search' function in GoldenCheetah is pretty straight forward.
 All texts in rides are automatically indexed when a ride is imported or changed.
 If 'Search' is active (check if the right Icon - "magnifying glass" is shown) and just enter the text you are search for.
 The ride list will be reduced/filtered to those rides where the text appears.